dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 This information was last updated on 29th of June 2017.

-# IANA Considerations
+# IANA considerations

 None

-# Security Considerations
+# Security considerations

 Any control interface MUST perform authentication and encryption.